 While metal is a highly durable material, if you live in an area that experiences golf ball-sized hail, chances are, over time, your roof may be covered with dents.
 But it’s important to note that any roofing system will suffer significant damage when exposed to hail that size, so rather a few dents than huge holes through your ceiling.

 Thinking about installing a metal roofing system for your home?
-If you’re ready to commit to the best roofing material on the market, then give Turtle Roofing LLC a call today!
+If you’re ready to commit to the best roofing material on the market, then give Turtle Roofing a call today!